it

 Charles Hind, formely Royal Institute of British Architects, London

-Charles Hind is the Chief Curator Emeritus of the Royal Institute of British Architects, having retired in 2024, and is a Visiting Fellow of the CISAPalladio and Chairman of the Editorial Board of the RIBA Palladio Drawings Cataloguing Project.
+Charles Hind is the Chief Curator Emeritus of the Royal Institute of British Architects, having retired in 2024, and is a Visiting Fellow of the CISA Andrea Palladio and Chairman of the Editorial Board of the RIBA Palladio Drawings Cataloguing Project.
 After a history degree at Oxford and a false start as a librarian, he moved to Sotheby's to run an annual sale of architecture and design drawings, before becoming an architecture editor for the Macmillan Dictionary of Art and he joined the RIBA as Curator of Drawings in 1996.
 He has published and lectured widely on British architectural history, principally of the 17th to 19th centuries and curated numerous exhibitions derived principally from the RIBA Collections, most notably in this context (with Dr Guido Beltramini) Palladio and his Legacy.
 A Transatlantic Journey (which toured in the USA 2010-11) and Palladianism: the Good, the Bad and the Unexpected (London, 2015-16).
 He has recently co-authored The Architectural Drawing Book (RIBA Publishing, 2023) and is currently chairman of the Lutyens Trust.

 Olivia Horsfall Turner, Royal Institute of British Architects, Londra